Vermilion County Master Gardeners

 Body

-• Registration for Master Gardener Training Classes 2023 has Closed.
-Classes will be offered again in 2024.
+• Master Gardener Training Classes will next be available in Winter 2025.

-• Volunteers make a commitment to complete 40 volunteer hours on approved Master Gardener projects within two years.
+• Volunteers commit to complete 40 volunteer hours on approved Master Gardener projects within two years.

-• In 2022, about 75 Vermilion County Master Gardeners volunteered over 8,000 hours in the community.
+• In 2023, about 75 Vermilion County Master Gardeners volunteered about 9,000 hours in the community and grew nearly 6,000 pounds of produce.

 Our Community Projects

-Garden Day Workshop, Saturday, March 11, 2023 Sold Out!
-An annual event, local gardeners wait for all winter.
-Program includes speakers, tote bag filled with garden themed items and coupons and a silent auction.
+Garden Day Workshop, Saturday, March 9, 2024: This annual event that local gardeners wait for all winter.
+The program includes speakers, a bag filled with garden-themed items, coupons, and a silent auction.
 Attendees are encouraged to register early in February.
 The silent auction is free and open to the public.
 Call 217-442-8615 to Register starting February 1st.
-Fee is $30 and includes 4 speakers, a hot lunch served by DACC Culinary Students and a Garden Day Bag filled with goodies.
+The fee is $30 and includes four speakers, a hot lunch served by DACC Culinary Students, and a Garden Day Bag filled with goodies.

 Kennekuk Herb Garden: Master Gardeners plant and tend over 100 labeled herbs in raised beds.
 The Kennekuk Herb Garden received certification from the Illinois Herb Society in 2015.

-Plant Sale/Donations for Plants: May13, 2023 at First Presbyterian Church, Danville.
-You will find a large selection of tomatoes both heirloom and hybrid grown by Master Gardeners from seed.
-Meet the MG who grew the plants and ask them questions to ensure you get just the right variety for your vegetable garden.
-Plants include annuals, perennials, vegetables, and herbs with a table for pollinator plants and natives.
+Plant Sale/Donations for Plants: May 11, 2024, at First Presbyterian Church, Danville.
+You will find a large selection of tomatoes, both heirloom and hybrid, grown by Master Gardeners from seed.
+Meet the MG who grew the plants and ask them questions to ensure you get a suitable variety for your vegetable garden.
+Plants include annuals, perennials, vegetables, and herbs, with a table for pollinator plants and natives.

-Radio Program Master Gardeners discuss the latest topics in gardening and take questions from callers about gardening practices or concerns during a weekly radio show.
-Airs Wednesdays on WDAN, at 5:00 PM.
+Radio Program Master Gardeners discuss the latest gardening topics and ask questions from callers about gardening practices or concerns during a weekly radio show.
+Airs Wednesdays on WDAN at 5:00 pm.
 Listen to a Podcast

-Speakers Bureau: Master Gardeners deliver horticulture presentations to local community organizations on a wide variety of topics like Container Gardening, Pollinator Pockets, Herb Gardens, Vegetable Gardens, Seed Starting, Annuals and Perennials, Trees and Shrubs etc. Call the Extension Office for more information: 217-442-8615
+Speakers Bureau: Master Gardeners deliver horticulture presentations to local community organizations on a wide variety of topics like Container Gardening, Pollinator Pockets, Herb Gardens, Vegetable Gardens, Seed Starting, Annuals, Perennials, Trees, and Shrubs, etc. Call the Extension Office for more information: 217-442-8615

-VA Committee: Master Gardeners volunteer about 2,500 hours a year at the Danville VA.
-They are active in the VA Greenhouse where they propagate, grow, and maintain plants.
-They design, plant and maintain a Pollinator Garden on the grounds.
-They are responsible for maintaining the VA Healing Garden- as peaceful secluded garden available only to veterans residents, as well as monthly programs for veterans of different ages.
+VA Committee: Master Gardeners volunteer at the Danville VA about 2,500 hours a year.
+They are active in the VA Greenhouse, propagating, growing, and maintaining plants.
+They design, plant, and maintain a Pollinator Garden on the grounds.
+They are responsible for maintaining the VA Healing Garden, a peaceful, secluded garden available only to veteran residents, and monthly programs for veterans of different ages.

 Danville Public Library Children's Wonder Garden A Children's Garden Club meets weekly all year.
-Master Gardeners design, plant and tend a garden with the children as well as offering horticulture programs indoors like growing mushrooms, seed starting and forcing bulbs.
+Master Gardeners design, plant, and tend a garden with the children and offer horticulture programs indoors, like growing mushrooms, seed starting, and forcing bulbs.

-Danville Library Prairie Garden A large area with native prairie plants planted by Master Gardeners.
-They plan to eventually include information to help educate Library visitors on the history and beauty of native plants and encourage residents to add some of these plants to their own landscape.
+Danville Library Prairie Garden: A large area with native prairie plants planted by Master Gardeners.
+They plan to eventually include information to help educate Library visitors on the history and beauty of native plants and encourage residents to add some of these plants to their landscapes.

-Garden Share Master Gardeners grow fruit, vegetables, herbs and flowers for senior citizens.
-Produce is distributed Wednesdays July- Oct Watch for more details!
+Garden Share Master Gardeners grow fruit, vegetables, herbs, and flowers for senior citizens.
+Produce is distributed on Wednesdays from July to October.
+Watch for more details!

-Monthly Horticulture Programs Open to the public and usually the 3rd Tuesday of the month at 6pm (unless indicated otherwise).
-Live webinars and in-person programs are offered at no charge unless supplies are required.
+Monthly Horticulture Programs are open to the public and usually occur on the 3rd Tuesday at 6 pm (unless indicated otherwise).
+Live webinars and in-person programs are free unless supplies are required.
 Check Events for Upcoming Programs Attendees are asked to register online or at the Extension Office 3164 N. Vermilion.
 Call 217-442-8615 or email jhanraha@illinois.edu to ensure there are enough handouts.